elifesciences-publications/FAST-ChainViewer/README.md

+### This code is associated with the paper from Dhawale  et al., "Automated long-term recording and analysis of neural activity in behaving animals". eLife, 2017. http://dx.doi.org/10.7554/eLife.27702

 # FAST-ChainViewer

 Use this graphical utility to visualize the unsupervised output of our [Fast Automated Spike Tracker (FAST)](https://github.com/Olveczky-Lab/FAST) spike-sorting algorithm.